Jane Leeves: Career

 Leeves provided guest vocals in The Penguins of Madagascar as Lulu, a female chimp with whom Phil fell in love.
 With her Frasier costar Peri Gilpin, Leeves also set up the production company Bristol Cities (cockney rhyming slang for 'titties').
 Their last project was in 2007, a pilot for a US remake of the British sitcom The Vicar of Dibley titled The Minister of Divine with Kirstie Alley in the title role.
 In 2010, Leeves guest starred in two episodes in ABC's Desperate Housewives as Lynette Scavo (Felicity Huffman)'s and Tom Scavo (Doug Savant)'s therapist Dr. Graham.

 From 2010 until 2015, Leeves played the 40-something ex-"eyebrow artist to the stars" Joy Scroggs in the TV Land comedy Hot in Cleveland, with Valerie Bertinelli, Wendie Malick (also her co-star in the final season of Frasier) and Betty White.
 In 2011, she was nominated Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series with the rest of the cast at the 17th Screen Actors Guild Awards.
 The series ended in 2015 after six seasons and 128 episodes.
 She returned to television in 2018 with her first regular role in a dramatic series, orthopaedic surgeon Kit Voss, in the Fox medical drama The Resident.

 Personal life

 Leeves is married to Marshall Coben, a CBS Studios executive, with whom she has two children, a daughter and a son.
-Peri Gilpin, Leeves's co-star on Frasier, is her neighbor and close friend and was in the delivery room when Leeves's first child was born.
+Peri Gilpin, Leeves's co-star on Frasier, is her neighbour and close friend and was in the delivery room when Leeves's first child was born.

-In season 8 episode 17 of Frasier, "It Takes Two to Tangle", Niles Crane -- Frasier's brother -- tells Gilpin's character that Leeves's character has lost 9 lb.
-12 oz. at the health spa, which is a reference to the actual weight of Leeves's baby girl.
+In season 8 episode 17 of Frasier, "It Takes Two to Tangle", Niles Crane – Frasier's brother – tells Gilpin's character that Leeves's character has lost 9 lb 12 oz at the health spa, which is a reference to the actual weight of Leeves's baby girl.